joakim/bismark/README.md

 Either ordered or unordered.

-Nested items must be indented at least to the start of the outer item's text.
+Nested items must be indented, either with tabs or with spaces (at least to the start of the outer item's text).

 	1. Ordered item
 		- Unordered item
 			- Nested item

 > 1. Ordered item
 >    - Unordered item